What Caused the Dubai Floods?

 Floods in Dubai?!

-Recently, the United Arab Emirates (UAE) faced its most intense rainfall ever.
+Recently, the United Arab Emirates (UAE) faced its most [[intense::Strong or heavy.]] rainfall ever.
 This caused floods in Dubai, causing property and vehicle damage, stopping air travel, etc.

-This kind of weather event is rare in Dubai, as the area doesn’t receive much rain due to its dry climate.
+This kind of weather event is [[rare::Something that is not very common.]] in Dubai, as the area doesn’t receive much rain due to its dry climate.
 Some are saying the intense rain was caused due to cloud seeding.

 A flooded street in Dubai.
 Photo by Gulf News.